 \section{Introduction}

-\lettrine[lines=2]{W}{ith} the rapidly increasing number of smartphones and the proliferation of the Internet of Things (IoT), location-based services gained an increased interest in the last decade \cite{davidson2016survey}.
+\lettrine[lines=2]{W}{ith} the rapidly increasing number of smartphones and the proliferation of the Internet of Things (IoT), location-based services have attracted increased interest in the last decade \cite{davidson2016survey}.
 These services range from outdoor localization, e.g., for navigation purposes, to accurate indoor pinpointing for applications such as robot steering, surveillance, video gaming, and virtual reality \cite{gu2009survey}.
 While outdoor localization is universally solved by the Global Navigation Satellite System (GNSS), such a system is not feasible indoors.
-As such, indoor localization systems have been implemented using various competing technologies, including ultrasound waves \cite{borriello2000location}, radio-frequency \cite{whitehouse2007practical}, infrared radiation \cite{yuzbacsiouglu2005improved}, and laser signals \cite{amann2001laser}.
+Thus, indoor localization systems have been implemented using various competing technologies, including ultrasound waves \cite{borriello2000location}, radio-frequency \cite{whitehouse2007practical}, infrared radiation \cite{yuzbacsiouglu2005improved}, and laser signals \cite{amann2001laser}.

-Light-based localization systems, i.e., radio, infrared, and laser signals, suffer from a low accuracy or a high hardware cost.
-Indeed, due to the high speed of light and without precise and costly synchronization, small timing errors result in significant localization errors \cite{narayanan2000doppler}.
+Light-based localization systems, i.e., radio, infrared, and laser signals, suffer from low accuracy or high hardware costs.
+Indeed, due to the high speed of light, without precise and costly synchronization, small timing errors result in significant localization errors \cite{narayanan2000doppler}.
 As a result, localization systems based on WiFi or Bluetooth technologies have low accuracy and require pre-calibration \cite{cypriani2009open}.
-Similarly, while radio-based approaches, utilizing the time of flight\footnote{The time of flight is the time required for the signal to travel from the transmitter to the receiver.} (ToF) estimation, do not require pre-calibration, these systems depend on an exact synchronization.
+Similarly, while radio-based approaches utilizing the time of flight\footnote{The time of flight is the time required for the signal to travel from the transmitter to the receiver.} (ToF) estimation do not require pre-calibration, these systems depend on exact synchronization.
 Finally, laser and infrared-based localization devices are complicated and expensive to build and maintain\cite{rasshofer2005automotive}.
-This paper considers ultrasound-based localization methods \cite{ijaz2013indoor} for their low cost and high accuracy, which is enabled by the relatively low speed of sound \cite{kushwaha2005sensor}.
+This paper considers ultrasound-based localization methods \cite{ijaz2013indoor} due to their low cost and high accuracy, which is enabled by the relatively low speed of sound \cite{kushwaha2005sensor}.